jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Semantic markup of data embedded in HTML is a rapidly changing area.
 Whether or not you implement Microdata and/or Schema.org, understanding ...
-For cultural heritage organizations to
+For cultural heritage organizations to YKK

 Appendix: Resources
 -------------------